 BOPP For Durable Product Labels

-After paper, the next most common product label material is a special form of plastic called BOPP in the printing industry - which stands for Biaxially-Oriented PolyPropylene ... (yawn) .... anyway, it’s what we use at Wizard Labels as our mainstay offering – it comes in a few different variations (White, Clear, and a silver-metallized offering that we call Chrome BOPP for simplicity’s sake, because it looks just like chrome).
-The White BOPP accounts for a very large proportion of all product labels we print, and it works beautifully on the vast majority of products.
+After paper, the next most common product label material is a special form of plastic called BOPP in the printing industry - which stands for Biaxially-Oriented PolyPropylene ... (yawn) .... anyway, BOPP labels are what we use at Wizard Labels as our mainstay offering – it comes in a few different variations (White, Clear, and a silver-metallized offering that we call Chrome BOPP for simplicity’s sake, because it looks just like chrome).
+The White BOPP labels account for a very large proportion of all product labels we print, and it works beautifully on the vast majority of products.
 Being a plastic, the labels are effectively impervious to water and anything else the product may get exposed to, which means your product will retain its “brand new” look throughout its normal life.